 What is the best way to extend a DBO class without affecting other DBO classes?

-Added by Plug Gulp over 1 year ago
+Added by Plug Gulp about 2 years ago

 Say I have following DBO classes: